systemjs/systemjs/docs/architecture.md

 The goals here in designing SystemJS were:

-1. As far as possible SystemJS should be able to automatically determine the correct configuration to load a given module, and this configuration should be fully exposed to the user for manually specifying how to load the module.
+1. As far as possible SystemJS should be able to automatically determine the correct configuration to load a given module, while also exposing these same options as manual configuration to the user to retain full control in how to load a module.
 2. It should be possible to load any existing module through SystemJS without having to modify the original source code.
-3. Any custom resource should be possible to load through SystemJS via a plugin system.
+3. Any custom resource should be possible to load through SystemJS via the plugin system.
-4. SystemJS should work as a performant production loader, supporting configuration of the optimimum network profile and loading code from bundles.
+4. SystemJS should work as a performant production loader, supporting configuration of the optimum network profile in HTTP/2 and loading code from bundles.
-5. SystemJS should enable modular package configuration o avoid the complexity that comes with scaling the loader configuration for large code-bases and shared libraries.
+5. SystemJS should enable modular package configuration to avoid the complexity that comes with scaling the loader configuration for large code-bases and shared libraries.

 ### 1. Module Configuration